 - (i) The Applicant shall assess the expected air pollutant impacts at the identified ASRs based on an assumed reasonably worst-case scenario under normal operating conditions.
 If the assessment indicates likely exceedances of the recommended limits in the TM at the development and the nearby ASRs, a quantitative assessment should be carried out to evaluate the operational phase air quality impacts at the identified ASRs.
-The Applicant shall follow the methodology set out in section 5 below when carrying out the quantitative assessment. - (ii) The air pollution impacts of future road traffic shall be calculated based on the highest emission strength from the road within the next 15 years upon commissioning of the proposed development.
+The Applicant shall follow the methodology set out in section 5 below when carrying out the quantitative assessment. - (ii) The air pollution impacts of future road traffic induced by the operation of the Project shall be calculated based on the highest emission strength from the road within the next 15 years upon commissioning of the proposed development.
 The Applicant shall demonstrate that the selected year of assessment represents the highest emission scenario given the combination of vehicular emission factors and traffic flow for the selected year.
+The Applicant shall propose Fleet Average Emission Factors for assessing vehicle emissions.
+If necessary, the Fleet Average Emission Factors shall be derived by a motor vehicle emission model such as EMFAC-HK model and documented in the EIA report.
 The Fleet Average Emission Factors used in the assessment shall be agreed with the Director.
-If necessary, the Fleet Average Emission Factors shall be determined by a motor vehicle emission model such as EMFAC-HK model to be agreed with the Director.
-The traffic flow data and assumptions, such as the exhaust technology fractions, vehicle age/population distribution, traffic forecast and speed fractions, that are used in the assessment shall be presented in the form of both summary table(s) and graph(s).

-(iii) If vehicle tunnels and/or full enclosures are proposed in the Project, it is the responsibility of the Applicant to ensure that the air quality inside these proposed structures shall comply with EPD's "Practice Note on Control of Air Pollution in Vehicle Tunnels".
+The traffic flow data and assumptions, such as the exhaust technology fractions, vehicle age/population distribution, traffic forecast and speed fractions, that are used in the assessment shall be presented in the form of both summary table(s) and graph(s). - (iii) If vehicle tunnels and/or full enclosures are proposed in the Project, it is the responsibility of the Applicant to ensure that the air quality inside these proposed structures shall comply with EPD's "Practice Note on Control of Air Pollution in Vehicle Tunnels".
 When assessing air quality impact due to emissions from tunnels/full enclosures, the Applicant shall ensure prior agreement with the relevant ventilation design engineer over the amount and the types/kinds of pollutants emitted from these full enclosures; and such assumptions shall be clearly and properly documented in the EIA report.

-- (iv) The Applicant shall assess the potential odour impact arising from the Project/activities in the Project during the operation phase based on assumed reasonably worst-case scenario under normal operating conditions. - (v) A monitoring and audit programme for the operational phase of the Project shall be devised to verify the effectiveness of the control measures proposed so as to ensure proper control of operational air quality impacts.
+- (iv) The Applicant shall assess the potential odour impact if there is any odour sources identified from the Project/activities in the Project during the operation phase based on assumed reasonably worst-case scenario under normal operating conditions. - (v) A monitoring and audit programme for the operational phase of the Project, if necessary, shall be devised to verify the effectiveness of the control measures proposed so as to ensure proper control of operational air quality impacts.